 The Art Music Awards consists of eleven awards (for works, performances, and excellence in education, regional areas, and experimental practices), and up to ten Luminary awards (for sustained contribution of individuals or organisations to their state/territory community or on a national scale).

-Additionally, the Richard Gill Award for Distinguished Services to Australian Music is presented at the discretion of the Board of Publisher and Writer Directors of APRA.
+Additionally, the Richard Gill Award for Distinguished Services to Australian Music is presented at the discretion of the APRA and AMC Boards of Directors.

 Work of the Year Awards